lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The rationale is that the SCHC reassembler has no way of knowing the boundary between the last tile and the padding bits.
 Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC reassembler.

-Note that the concatenation of the complete SCHC Packet and the potential padding bits of the last SCHC Fragment does not generally constitute an integer number of bytes.
+Note that the concatenation of the complete SCHC Packet and any padding bits, if present, of the last SCHC Fragment does not generally constitute an integer number of bytes.
-For implementers to be able to use byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the RCS be computed on that byte array.
+For implementers to be able to use byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and any last fragment padding bits be zero-extended to the next byte boundary and that the RCS be computed on that byte array.
 A Profile MAY specify another behavior.